 The Organization has adopted the accounting guidance in FASB Accounting Standards Update (ASU) No. 2016-18, Restricted Cash (Topic 230): Statement of Cash Flows.
 ASU 2016-18 requires organizations to explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash should be included with cash when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-The adoption of the standard had no effect on previously reported net assets.
-The ASU is effective for fiscal years beginning after December 15, 2017 and has been retrospectively applied.
-The Organization has early adopted this standard, as permitted.
+The ASU is effective for fiscal years beginning after December 15, 2017.
+The Organization early adopted this standard in 2016, as permitted.